Armenia travel info

 Where

-I slept: there's no lack of B&Bs and old soviet
+there's no lack of B&Bs and old soviet hotels ranging from

 What

-I liked: I loved the snowy mountainy landscapes and
+I loved the snowy mountainy landscapes and the frozen Sevan

-the frozen Sevan lake.
-I experienced zero hassles from militaries,
+lake.
+I experienced zero hassles from militaries, and got charmed

-and got charmed by the armenian kindness in being photographed,
+by the armenian kindness in being photographed, but the best

 What I disliked: